Distribution / weakness play

-Bellow is quick overview how distribution pattern looks, distribution after strength and distribution after weakness.
-Bellow on article are also listed variables what is and what is not a A grade distribution pattern.
+Below is a quick overview of how distribution pattern looks, distribution after strength, and distribution after weakness.
+Bellow on the article is also listed variables what is and what is not an A grade distribution pattern.

-First the structure has to have symmetric behaviour with clear progression of lower highs and the lows should be even (flat), or slightly higher towards right side of chart.
-Even lows are important if trader wants to catch wash right on the making, because even lows ensure that there is liquidity gap of low amount of orders under structure once demand is eaten on support.
+First, the structure has to have symmetric behaviour with clear progression of lower highs, and the lows should be even (flat) or slightly higher towards the right side of the chart.
+Even lows are important if the trader wants to catch wash right on the making because even lows ensure that there is a liquidity gap of the low amount of orders under structure once the demand is eaten on support.

-Both lows and highs should preferably follow trendline guide precisely, no over-simplifed drawings.
-If it is trendline, then all highs / lows should follow it precisely.
-If they do not, it is not a trendline, because only when something is very symmetric will it track attention of many traders around the same price level and the liquidity gaps happen usually around symmetric structures.
-If structure is too asymmetric it will create too diverse exchange of opinions, which is not good for quick liquidation / slip moves.
+Both lows and highs should preferably follow trendline guide precisely, with no over-simplified drawings.
+If it is a trendline, then all highs / lows should follow it precisely.
+If they do not, it is not a trendline because only when something is very symmetric will it track the attention of many traders around the same price level, and the liquidity gaps usually happen around symmetric structures.
+If the structure is too asymmetric, it will create a too diverse exchange of opinions, which is not good for quick liquidation / slip moves.